Emanuel to name interim COPA administrator to hold down the fort

 Mayor Rahm Emanuel said Tuesday he plans to name an interim administrator to hold down the fort at the Civilian Office of Police Accountability until a civilian oversight board can choose a permanent chief.

-Emanuel was moving on, one day after Sharon Fairley stunned police reformers—and created a political crisis for the mayor—by disclosing plans to resign to run for attorney general.
+Emanuel was moving on, one day after Sharon Fairley stunned police reformers — and created a political crisis for the mayor — by disclosing plans to resign to run for attorney general.

 “Sharon has done a tremendous job in creating real strengths.
 It’s not depending just on her leadership.
 But she is a real leader,” the mayor said.

-The natural choice to replace Fairley—at least on an interim is Walter Katz.
+The natural choice to replace Fairley on an interim basis is Walter Katz.

-He’s the former independent police auditor for San Jose, California who agreed to take a small pay cut to accept a job he called the “biggest policing challenge in America”—as Emanuel’s $165,000-a-year deputy chief of staff for public safety.
+He’s the former independent police auditor for San Jose, California, who agreed to take a small pay cut to accept a job he called the “biggest policing challenge in America” as Emanuel’s $165,000-a-year deputy chief of staff for public safety.

-He would only say that he is determined not to miss a beat when it comes to building “the kind of professionalism we want to see for an independent authority to make sure that all aspects of our public safety are held accountable to the highest professional standards.”
+Emanuel did not tip his hand on Fairley’s replacement.
+He would say only that he is determined not to miss a beat when it comes to building “the kind of professionalism we want to see for an independent authority to make sure that all aspects of our public safety are held accountable to the highest professional standards.”

 And what about that elusive civilian review board the mayor promised more than a year ago?

-“I’m gonna be naming a process working with a lot of different people,” the mayor said.
+“I’m gonna be naming a process working with a lot of different people,” he said.
 “I’ve had a number discussions with individuals about how to create a process that has input to have a set of names that reflect the independence and authority that we’ve built over the last 22 months.”

-Fairley made her political aspirations known ten days after a ceremonial kick-off at the South Shore Cultural Center.
+Fairley made her political aspirations known 10 days after a ceremonial kickoff at the South Shore Cultural Center.

-It was a stunning blow for a newly-created agency struggling to regain public trust shattered by the police shooting of Laquan McDonald.
+It was a stunning blow for a newly created agency struggling to regain public trust shattered by the police shooting of Laquan McDonald.

-At a time when COPA is attempting to prove that it’s a whole lot more than a name change from the widely-discredited and now-abolished Independent Police Review Authority, there’s nobody at the top.
+At a time when COPA is attempting to prove that it’s a whole lot more than a name change from the widely discredited and now-abolished Independent Police Review Authority, there’s nobody at the top.

 Fairley’s departure would be difficult enough if it were the only exit.
 But sources said COPA either has or will have vacancies in three other top jobs: first deputy, chief of investigations and general counsel.